Skip to Main Content

 These tools generate images from textual descriptions and/or from other images.
 They work with huge datasets of images and generate outputs based on analysis of those images, including their captions and text descriptions.

-Examples include DALL-E, Midjourney, Stable Diffusion, and Adobe Firefly.
-Note that the big players like ChatGPT (OpenAI) and Co-Pilot (Microsoft) now incorporate image-generation features too, but often this is a pro feature.
+Examples include DALL-E (OpenAI), ImageFX (Google), Midjourney, Stable Diffusion (Black Technology), Runway (Runway AI), and Adobe Firefly (Adobe).
+Note that the big players like ChatGPT (OpenAI), Gemini (Google), and Co-Pilot (Microsoft) now incorporate image-generation features too, with some aspects of this even available in the free versions.

 Outputs may take the form of many different types of graphics or media, including cartoons, photos, anime, oil paintings, illustrations and more.